-As the student teacher, you assist the host teacher in setting up for the school year/semester.
-You can begin to do small tasks such as tutoring, reading aloud, spelling, etc., as the host teacher assigns.
+As the student teacher, you assist the mentor teacher in setting up for the school year/semester.
+You can begin to do small tasks such as tutoring, reading aloud, spelling, etc., as the mentor teacher assigns.
 Subjects can be added until you are in charge of planning, teaching and evaluating.
-You will overtake these responsibilities for 6 consecutive weeks (30 days) as the solo teacher.
+You will fully assume these responsibilities for a total of 6 full weeks (30 days) as the solo teacher.
 Then you will step back as the host teacher again takes charge of the class.
-You and your host teachers should plan this schedule together.
-Each situation will be different and should be agreed upon by the host teacher, University supervisor and you as the student teacher.
+You and your mentor teachers should plan this schedule together.
+Each situation will be different and should be agreed upon by the mentor teacher, University supervisor, and you as the student teacher.